Service Dogs vs. Allergies and Asthma: Finding a Middle-Ground for Access

 A friend quickly commented similarly, saying:

 This friend was being silly, but I replied that, as above, the situation was known in the community, and “I would presume this has been circulated among the local blind/VI (visually impaired) community and is known.”
-If this were a situation here in Winnipeg, I do not have any doubts that the blind/VI community would have discussed this amongst themselves for those using guide dogs.
+If this were a situation here in Winnipeg, I do not doubt that the blind/VI community would have discussed this among themselves for those using guide dogs.

-Yet another consideration the sign also assumes the person is hearing/able to make a phone call (and that they have a cell phone!) or assumes they are able to also text the phone number, and assumes the person is able to physically stand and wait with their service dog for arrangements to be made.
+Yet another consideration is that the sign also assumes the person can make a phone call (and has a cell phone) or can text the phone number, and assumes they can physically stand and wait with their service dog while arrangements are made.

 Of course, I noted we don’t know the rest of the surroundings—maybe there is a bench or chair right outside, too.